grincc/grin-wallet-api-tutorial/readme.md

 ## Installing the latest version of grin wallet and node

-Go to grin.mw/download and download the tgz files of grin and grin-wallet by clicking on their name titles.
-Or alternatively, type in the terminal:
+Go to grin.mw/download and download the tgz files of grin and grin-wallet by clicking on their name titles, or alternatively, type in the terminal:

 ```bash
 wget https://github.com/mimblewimble/grin/releases/download/v5.1.2/grin-v5.1.2-linux-amd64.tar.gz